Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 WARNING: When upgrading to NServiceBus.Persistence.AzureStorage Version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.

 ### How to know if a system may be affected

 This bug will affect a system only if the following conditions are met on the same endpoint:

- * NServiceBus Version 5 or lower
+ * NServiceBus Version 5 or lower.
- * NServiceBus.Azure Version 6.2.3 or lower
+ * NServiceBus.Azure Version 6.2.3 or lower.
- * AzureStoragePersistence is used
+ * AzureStoragePersistence is used.
- * the endpoint contains a saga which has more than one `IAmStartedBy<T>`
+ * the endpoint contains a saga which has more than one `IAmStartedBy<T>`.
- * endpoint concurrency is set to > 1
+ * endpoint concurrency is set to > 1.

 ## Patch Requirements